-To set up your confirmation message, click on the setting in the WPForms editor.
-Next click on the confirmation.
+Click on the setting in the WPForms editor to set up your confirmation message.
+Next, click on the confirmation.

 Now, select your confirmation type.

-Depends on your selected option, you can customize the content of the “message” confirmation.
-The two other options give you access to select your preferred website page URL.
+Depending on your selected option, you can customize the content of the “message” confirmation.
+The two other options allow you to select your preferred website page URL.

-Setting up conversational WordPress form is not difficult to do.
+Setting up a conversational WordPress form is not difficult to do.

 With the right tools, anyone with no coding skills can complete the entire process with the WPForms WordPress plugin.